Talents Circles: You Can Get It If You Really Want

 Creativity in cinema is by far not reduced to the process of filmmaking.
 There is great demand for innovative business solutions to keep up with the quickly changing needs of film professionals, markets and audiences.
 Filling this niche is the Propellor Film Tech Hub, a business innovation programme that enables interdisciplinary professionals to develop new business models for production, distribution and experience of films.
 This session details how Propeller connects the film industry with the latest from the start-up world and information technology.
 As a practical example, the masterminds behind Cinema-Europe, a new business platform for public film licensing, invite you to discuss their work-in-progress B2B film licensing platform, that uses modern web infrastructure for screening films and blockchain-based copyright management and payment solutions to support film markets and global distribution.

 Alumni Film Screening: Mzis Qalaqi (City of the Sun)

 Rati Oneli, Georgia | USA | Qatar | The Netherlands, 2017, 100 min.

 Chiatura was once a proud ore-mining centre but today its remaining inhabitants eke out their livelihoods among the ruins of Soviet ambition.
 Work in the mines, darkness, music and theatre: the post-utopian portrait of life in the city of the sun.
 The film, co-written and produced by Talents alumna Dea Kulumbegashvili, brings home the ephemeral nature of utopias, documenting a living environment whose bleak industrial ruins appear colossal and not unlike a film set.

-Bastian Trost, Sean Patten, Sarah Thom moderated by Friedrich Kirschner
+Friedrich Kirschner, Bastian Trost, Sean Patten, Sarah Thom

 In cooperation with HAU Hebbel am Ufer.